 Specific tests a professional therapist might do include resisted adduction, where the patient attempts to adduct the leg (pull it inwards) against resistance applied by a therapist.
 The squeeze test where the patient squeezes the therapists fist between their legs, may also reproduce symptoms and give the therapist an idea of muscle strength and any potential muscle weakness.
 Other signs include pain on resisted hip flexion (raising the thigh), and the patient will have difficulty running, especially sprinting or changing direction.

 Adductor inflammation causes & anatomy

-There are five adductor or groin muscles in total, which are divided into short and long adductors.
-The pectineus, adductor brevis, and adductor longus originate from the pelvis and insert into the thigh bone and so are termed short adductors.
-The gracilis and adductor magnus originate from the pelvis and insert into the inner knee and so are long adductors.
+There are five adductor or groin muscles in total.
+The pectineus, adductor brevis, and adductor longus originate from the pelvis and insert into the thigh bone and so are called short adductors.
+The gracilis and adductor magnus originate from the pelvis and insert into the inner knee, crossing both joints and so are known as the long adductor muscles.

 What can the athlete do?

 Rest from activities which cause pain.
 Substitute other activities such as cycling, or complete rest until normal daily activities are pain free.
 Apply cold therapy or ice for the first 24 to 48 hours to reduce pain and inflammation.
 When pain allows begin stretching and strengthening exercises before gradually returning to normal training levels.
 See a sports injury professional who can apply massage techniques advise on rehabilitation.

 What can a sports injury specialist or doctor do?